arqex/freezer/README.md

 The `pivot` method is really handy because when you have access to a node and update its children, it is the only way of getting the node updated to modify other children.

-The pivot is removed on the next tick, this way it won't interfere with other parts of the app.
+The pivot is removed on the next tick.
+This way it won't interfere with other parts of the app.

 #### now()
 Using `now` in a node triggers the `update` method immediately.